Skip To Content

 3. the benefits of the order outweigh its negative effects on openness.

-2.3.1 Rule 2.3 applies to requests for documents filed before January 1, 2023, except for notices of hearing and transcripts of evidence.
+2.3.1 Rule 2.3 applies to requests for documents filed before these Rules took effect at the Tribunal, except for notices of hearing and transcripts of evidence.
+The effective date for each Tribunal is listed in Appendix A.

 2.3.2 The requestor must file a motion using Form 2B.
 The parties shall have one week to respond to the motion.
 The motion will be granted unless a party opposing access establishes that the criteria in rule 2.2.10 are met.